ratnesh-kumar-tiwari/CRM-Project-using-Ci3/install.md

-# MyCRM
+# CRM
-My CRM is Customer Relationship Management Software developed using PHP and Codeigniter Framework.
+ CRM is Customer Relationship Management Software developed using PHP and Codeigniter Framework.
 Customer relationship management (CRM) is an approach to manage a company's interaction with current and potential customers.
 It uses data analysis about customers' history with a company to improve business relationships with customers, specifically focusing on customer retention and ultimately driving sales growth.

 Installation
 ------------

-MyCRM is written in PHP using the CodeIgniter framework.
+CRM is written in PHP using the CodeIgniter framework.
 You should find it easy to install provided you have access to a webserver and a database.